 How do I create flared stairs and stairs with curved treads?

-In Chief Architect, both flared stairs and stairs with curved treads can be created easily using the Flare/Curve Stairs edit tools.
+In Chief Architect, both flared stairs and stairs with curved treads can be created easily using the Flare/Curve Stairs edit tool.

 To create flared/curved stairs

-Select Build> Stairs> Straight Stairs from the menu, then click and drag to draw a staircase.
+Select Build> Stairs> Draw Stairs from the menu, then click and drag to draw a staircase.

 Click on the staircase to select it, then click the Open Object edit button.